invokermain/engin/docs/concepts/invocations.md

 your application will not do anything.

-Like providers, invocations are functions that take one or more dependencies as parameters, but they should always return None as the return value will not used by Engin.
+Like providers, invocations are functions that take one or more dependencies as parameters, but they should always return None as the return value will not be used by Engin.

 As part of the Engin's startup sequence, all declared invocations will be called sequentially in the order they were registered.